notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 TADA!
 If all is well, you'll see a bunch of users output followed by a bunch of posts.
 Congrats if you made it this far.
 We've only started our amazing journey with using Rust on the web.

+In Part III we will explore more of Rocket, setting up endpoints for creating, reading, updating, destroying our posts, and associating tables / joining in Diesel.

-The next section will feature all of the files with comments removed.
+The following section will feature all of the files with comments removed and some references to help reinforce some of the concepts we've covered.
+If you have found any errors with the information presented, feel free to open a [pull request](https://github.com/notryanb/notryanb.github.io) or create an issue in my [repo](https://github.com/notryanb/notryanb.github.io)

 ## Our Folder Structure & Files w/o Comments